Rubber Roofing (EPDM) – Pros and Cons of using rubber flat roofs.

-BAD Rubber Roofing Video – this why you don’t want to have a flat rubber roof:
+BAD Rubber Roofing Video – this is why you don’t want to have a flat rubber roof:

-The truth is, rubber roofs (EPDM) are the most used flat roofing products in the US / Canadian commercial roofing market.
-Rubber roofs we first put in service over 40 years ago, and since gained popularity among roofing contractors and their customers.
-The reason for such success lyes in the condition of the flat roofing market at that time and the available alternatives.
+Rubber roofs (EPDM) are the most used flat roofing products in the US / Canadian commercial roofing market.
+They we first put in service over 40 years ago, and since gained popularity among roofing contractors and their customers.
+The reason for such success lies in the condition of the flat roofing market at that time and the available alternatives.

 Back in 1960′s oil was still very cheap, it was more than a decade before the oil crisis of the 70′s and there wasn’t that much demand for oil.
 The oil refining process was far from being efficient and the industry was looking to get rid of many by-products of the oil refining process.